Elected to Division Two 1893

 In 1959 the club appointed Bill Shankly as manager.
 The passionate Scot transformed the club, laying the foundations for a period of unprecedented success and became a legend on Merseyside.
 After winning Division Two in 1962, his side became League Champions in 1964, won the FA Cup for the first time in 1965 and were again Division One champions in 1966.

-The iconic all-red strip first appeared in a European match against Anderlecht in the 1964-65 season, according to Ian St John's autobiography, "He (Shankly) thought the colour scheme would carry psychological impact—red for danger, red for power.
+The iconic all-red strip first appeared in a European match against Anderlecht in the 1964-65 season.
+According to Ian St John's autobiography, "He (Shankly) thought the colour scheme would carry psychological impact—red for danger, red for power.
 He came into the dressing room one day and threw a pair of red shorts to Ronnie Yeats.
 “Get into those shorts and let’s see how you look,” he said.
 “Christ, Ronnie, you look awesome, terrifying.
 You look 7ft tall.”
 “Why not go the whole hog, boss?”
 I suggested.
 “Why not wear red socks?
 Let’s go out all in red.”
 Shankly approved and an iconic kit was born."
-This kit was worn in FA Cup and European matches and the following season, became the team's regular first choice.
+St John's memory seems to have ben faulty as archive photographs published in the Liverpool Echo to mark 50 years since the Anderlecht game show Liverpool wore their regular white socks with red turnovers.
+This kit was worn in FA Cup and European matches, all red socks finally being introduced in an FA fourth round replay against Stockport County on 3 February 1965.
+All-red was worn at Wembley when Liverpool won the FA Cup in May and has been their first choice ever since.

 In 1968 the decision was taken to introduce a more modern version of the club crest.
 The liver bird was now embroidered directly onto the team's shirts without a background.
 For seven years this was rendered in white but from 1976 the emblem was embroidered in gold, reverting to white when the club dropped Umbro as their kit supplier and signed a contract with Adidas in 1985.